 If you are granted a temporary stay of the Possession Order by VCAT, then you may have to apply for an ongoing stay to the Supreme Court.

-If VCAT has granted your landlord a possession order, then you must act quickly to avoid eviction.
+If VCAT has granted your rental provider a possession order, then you must act quickly to avoid eviction.
 Contact Justice Connect’s Court Programs on 1800 727 550 if you want to appeal VCAT’s decision.

 Other Victorian legal services that may be able to give you free legal help with tenancy issues are: